Beeswax and Honey Candle Project

 NOTE: You can melt beeswax a few different ways – we recommend using a double boiler.
 It’s possible to melt it in the microwave, but because beeswax has a high melting point it takes a long time.
 The container needs to be very heat resistant so it won’t break.

 PREPARE WICKS: Insert the wood wicks into the metal clip.
 Place the wick into the containers and cut it to fit your jar.

 |Set up your double boiler and bring the water to boil.
 Place the smaller container over the water.|

 Weigh how much beeswax you need to fill your containers.
 To estimate how much wax you need, put your containers on a scale and fill them with water.
 Add up the total weight of the water – that will give you a rough estimate of how much wax to melt.

 Melt the wax slowly.
 Don’t allow it to exceed about 170° F, or it can start to lose its aroma.

 Allow the candles to fully cool and harden.
-If there are a few air bubbles or imperfections on the top of your candle, use a heat gun to carefully melt the top layer and allow it to cool again.
+If there are a few air bubbles or imperfections on the top of your candle, use a heat gun to carefully melt the wax and allow it to cool again.
 Note: We found the wood wicks eventually begin to burn slightly with a lot of high heat from the gun.

 Once the candles have fully cooled and hardened, light the wick and enjoy!